 Few aspects of my job as a Sharprint Sales Insider are as disheartening as having to utter any statement that contains the words "we can't."
 It goes against the entire credo of this super-positive team of go-getters.
-However, when it comes to direct to garment printing, one limitation lingers every day -- the garment options for digital printing.
+However, when it comes to digital printing on fabric, one limitation lingers every day -- the garment options for digital printing.

 Rules Of Polyester